OpenTTD/grfcodec/README.txt

 sprites/filename
 sprites/filename.nfo

-The old verson, that uses standard input and standard output, can be invoked by starting renum with no command-line arguements.
+If no command-line arguments are specified, NFORenum will read from standard input and write to standard output.

 The NFORenum will exit with one of the following error codes: (The highest